agencyenterprise/react-native-health/docs/Expo.md

 # Expo installation

-> This package cannot be used in the "Expo Go" app because [it requires custom native code](https://docs.expo.io/workflow/customizing/).
+> This package cannot be used in the "Expo Go" app because [it requires custom native code](https://docs.expo.dev/workflow/customizing/).

-First install the package with yarn, npm, or [`expo install`](https://docs.expo.io/workflow/expo-cli/#expo-install).
+First install the package with yarn, npm, or [`npx expo install`](https://docs.expo.dev/more/expo-cli/#installation).

 ```sh
 expo install react-native-health